Shallow neural network representation of polynomials: Multivariate polynomials

-\begin{theorem} Any polynomial of degree $R$ can be represented on $[0,1]^d$ as shallow $\rho$-network of width $2(R+d)^d$. \end{theorem} \begin{proof} Monomials of degree $0$ and $1$ are, respectively, constants and linear functions $(x_1,...,x_d)\mapsto x_i$, $i=1,...,d$.
+\begin{theorem} Any polynomial of degree $R$ with coefficients bounded by $C$ can be represented on $[0,1]^d$ as shallow $\rho$-network of width $2(R+d)^d$ with weights and biases bounded by \end{theorem} \begin{proof} Monomials of degree $0$ and $1$ are, respectively, constants and linear functions $(x_1,...,x_d)\mapsto x_i$, $i=1,...,d$.
 Clearly, those functions can be represented as shallow $\rho$-networks of width $1$.
 Hence, by Lemma \ref{Monomial}, a polynomial of degree $R$ can be represented as a shallow $\rho$-network of width $d+1+\sum_{r=2}^R[\binom{r+d-1}{d-1}+1]\leq\sum_{r=0}^R[\binom{r+d-1}{d-1}+1]\leq2(R+d)^d.$ \end{proof} For a domain $D\subset\mathbb{R}^d$ and for $\beta\in\mathbb{R}_+$ let Applying Theorem 2 from \cite{BBL}, we get \begin{corollary}For an open neighbourhood $D$ of $[0,1]^d$ let f be a function of class $\mathcal{C}^\beta_d(D, K)$.
 Then there is a shallow $\rho$-network $g$ of width $2(n+d)^d$ such that where $C=C(\beta, d, K)$ is some constant. \end{corollary} Thus, $O(\varepsilon^{-d/\beta})$ network parameters are needed to achieve the rate of approximation $\varepsilon$.
 This dependence of the number of network parameters on the approximation error is identical to the ones obtained in \cite{SH} and \cite{Y} for deep sparse ReLU networks.
+However, as Theorem \ref{thm} shows, the range of the weights of approximating shallow $\rho$-networks may be much larger than the weights of approximating deep ReLU networks (for comparison, the weights of deep ReLU networks constructed in \cite{SH} are all bounded by $1$).
+In the following section we consider representations of localized Taylor polynomials of univariate functions as shallow networks with smaller weights.

-Note also that since on $(-\infty, 1]$ the function $\rho$ coincides with the ReLU function $x\mapsto\max\{0,x\}$, then any ReLU network on $[0,1]^d$ can be represented as a $\rho$-network with same architecture and same sparsity (using the positive homogeneity of ReLU function we can make the weights in hidden layers sufficiently small to assure that in each hidden layer the activation function receives a vector with coordinates from $[-1,1]$).
+In conclusion of this part we note that since on $(-\infty, 1]$ the function $\rho$ coincides with the ReLU function $x\mapsto\max\{0,x\}$, then any ReLU network on $[0,1]^d$ can be represented as a $\rho$-network with same architecture and same sparsity (using the positive homogeneity of ReLU function we can make the weights in hidden layers sufficiently small to assure that in each hidden layer the activation function receives a vector with coordinates from $[-1,1]$).